|The R-7 intercontinental ballistic missile

 First launched in 1957, the R-7 became the biggest leap in the world's rocketry since German A-4.
 Ironically, developed to be the first Soviet Intercontinental Ballistic Missile, ICBM, the R-7 had grown obsolete as a weapon even before it started flying.
 Yet, as a launch-vehicle, it has continued serving the Russian space program more than half a century after it was originally conceived.
 In the 21st century, the R-7-derived space boosters have remained only vehicles delivering Russian manned spacecraft into orbit.
-The construction of the International Space Station also depended on the R-7-based boosters, launching supply ships and lifeboats for the outpost's crews.
+The assemby of the International Space Station also depended on the R-7-based boosters, launching supply ships and lifeboats for the outpost's crews.